yangll0620/multiCams/README.md

 # multiCams

-recording from more than one web cameras
+Multiple web cameras are used and videos and timestamp files are stored simoutaneously

-Videos and timestamp files are stored simoutaneously
+Developed based on Python3.7 and OpenCV

 # Usage